Qubit discretizations of d=3 conformal field theories: Icosahedral Spectroscopy

 which are satisfied when $c_{i}=0$.
 With one tuning parameter, each constraint can only be satisfied at isolated points (if at all).
 However, adding a second parameter yields curves in parameter space satisfying $c_{i}=0$ for each constraint.
 To study this for the TFIM Hamiltonian, we choose to add the coupling $-\frac{\lambda}{2}\sum_{\langle ij\rangle}(X_i X_j + Y_iY_j)$ which maintains the \z2sf symmetry.
 For each of the eight constraints, we locate the curves $c_{i}(h_{\perp},\lambda) = 0$, which are shown in Figure~\ref{fig:constraint_curves} for a zoomed in region of the microscopic couplings $(h_\perp,\lambda)$.
 Two constraint curves can cross at a point.
 For an ideal conformal spectrum, we would expect all pairs of 8 curves to cross at the same common point.
 We observe that the crossing points vary only slightly between pairs of constraints, which we attribute to finite size effects.
 Confirming this hypothesis, we find that while the crossing points of the constraint curves are more broadly spread for the icosahedron, those of the dodecahedron exhibit a smaller region where many curves converge (we study the same window of couplings).
 This is the first piece of evidence that the dodecahedron is an improvement as the conformal point is better defined.

 To turn these constraints into an estimate of the critical point (and whence the $\Delta$), we minimize $|c|^2=\sum_{i\in S} c_{i}^2 $ over a chosen subset $S$ of the eight constraints using the Gauss-Newton method \cite{nocedal2006numerical}.
 The crosshairs in Figure~\ref{fig:constraint_curves} identify the point where $|c|$ is minimized with respect to the $\sigma$ tower of constraints $S_{\sigma}=\{1,2,3\}$.
 In Table~\ref{tab:scaling_dimensions}, the most relevant scaling dimensions extracted on the dodecahedron vary at the few percent level on which set of constraints we try to satisfy.
 The variation is higher for the icosahedron than the dodecahedron, leading us to conclude that these variations are a finite size effect that would get smaller as the size of the Hilbert space is increased.
 Of the constraint sets listed, $S_{\sigma}$ or $S_{\partial\mathcal{O}}$ on the dodecahedron yields scaling dimensions closest to the bootstrap values.
 It is clear from either Table~\ref{tab:scaling_dimensions} or Figure~\ref{fig:constraint_curves} that the dodecahedron hosts a better conformal point than the icosahedron.
 Despite having the same spatial symmetry, it seems that simply increasing the number of sites improves the conformal spectrum.
-While our model only has $I_h$ symmetry, the full $O(3)$ symmetry should emerge at the conformal point, because all operators that break O(3) to $I_h$ are highly irrelevant~\cite{Lao_2023}.
-This implies a spectrum where ${\bf 3^\prime}$ and ${\bf 4}$ merge into a single 7 fold degenerate $\ell=3$ level.
+While our model only has $I_h$ symmetry, the full $O(3)$ symmetry should emerge at the conformal point, {e.g.} This implies a spectrum where ${\bf 3^\prime}$ and ${\bf 4}$ merge into a single 7 fold degenerate $\ell=3$ level.
 Although we haven't found any need to analyze $\ell=3$ levels (they would appear as descendants e.g. third descendant of a scalar primary, or as some primary of very high scaling dimension), we note that we do not observe this merging in our spectrum even at the finely tuned point (the ${\bf 3^\prime}$ and ${\bf 4}$ are split).
-We expect this splitting to become smaller and the conformal spectra to only improve with more qubits, as irrelevant operators flow to zero.